Mercè Rodoreda: Childhood (1908-1921)

 Mercè Rosa Rodoreda i Gurguí was born on October 10, 1908, at 340 carrer de Balmes, Barcelona Her parents were Andreu Rodoreda, from Terrassa and Montserrat Gurguí, from Maresme.
-Both were lovers of literature and theater and had attended recital classes taught by Adrià Gual at the School of Dramatic Art (which would later become the Institute of Theater).
+Both were lovers of literature and theatre and had attended recital classes taught by Adrià Gual at the School of Dramatic Art (which would later become the Institute of Theater).
 Her mother also had an interest in music.

-Her parents' financial problems forced her to leave school at age nine, from 1915 to 1917 at the Lurdes School in the Sarrià neighborhood and from 1917 to 1920 at the Nuestra Señora de Lourdes center, which was closest to her home, on Calle de Padua, at the height of the street of Vallirana.
+Her parents' financial problems forced her to leave school at age nine.
+From 1915 to 1917 she attended the Lurdes School in the Sarrià neighborhood, and from 1917 to 1920 she went to the Nuestra Señora de Lourdes centre, which was closest to her home, on Calle de Padua, at the height of the street of Vallirana.
 Later she went to an academy where she studied only French and business arithmetic.

 Her maternal grandfather, Pere Gurguí, was an admirer of Jacint Verdaguer (of whom he had been a friend) and had collaborated as an editor in the magazines La Renaixensa and L'Arc de Sant Martí.
 In 1910, Pere Gurguí had a monument in memory of Jacint Verdaguer erected in the garden of his house that bore an engraving with the title of the two most important works of the author, Canigó and L'Atlàntida; that place became the space for parties and family gatherings.
 The figure of her grandfather marked her intensely and she came to consider him her teacher.
 Gurguí instilled in her a deep Catalan feeling, and a love for the Catalan language and flowers that were well reflected throughout Mercè Rodoreda's work.

 I remember the feeling of being at home when, leaning over the railing of the roof, I saw the blue flowers of the jacaranda fall on the grass and the hydrangeas.
 I will never know how to explain it; I have never felt more at home than when I lived at my grandfather's house with my parents.